kawnayeen/github-package-and-action/README.md

 Workflow file for maven deploy is [here](https://github.com/kawnayeen/github-package-and-action/blob/main/.github/workflows/mavendeploy.yml).

 This is similar to previous worklow file.
-We are providing `server-username` and `server-password` so that workflow can publish this package to our specified repository.
+We are providing `server-username` and `server-password` as `MVN_USER` and `MVN_PASS` respectively. so that workflow can publish this package to our specified repository.
 We need to add those value by following `Settings --> Secrets --> New repository secret`.